What is certolizumab pegol?

-The most common side-effects are reactions at the injection site such as redness, swelling or pain, but these aren’t usually serious.
-Regularly changing the injection site will help reduce the chances of this irritation.
+The most common side effects are reactions at the injection site such as redness, swelling or pain, but these aren’t usually serious.
+Regularly changing the injection site will help reduce the chances of this happening.

 - coughing up green phlegm

-You should also see your doctor immediately if you develop chickenpox or shingles or come into contact with someone who has chickenpox or shingles.
-These illnesses can be severe if you’re on certolizumab pegol.
+You should contact your doctor if you develop chickenpox or shingles, or come into contact with someone who has chickenpox or shingles.
+These illnesses can be more severe if you’re on certolizumab pegol.
 You may need antiviral treatment, and the drug may be stopped until you’re better.

-Rarely, people may experience an allergic reaction.
+Rarely, people may experience an allergic reaction to certolizumab pegol.
 Contact your healthcare team if you think this may be happening.
 If the reaction is severe the drug will have to be stopped.

-Vey rarely, certolizumab pegol may cause a condition called drug-induced lupus, which can be diagnosed by a blood test.
+Very rarely, certolizumab pegol may cause a condition called drug-induced lupus.
 Symptoms include a rash, fever and increased joint pain.
-If you develop these symptoms you should contact your rheumatology team.
-This condition is generally mild and usually clears up if certolizumab pegol is stopped.
+If you have any these symptoms you should tell your rheumatology team.
+It will usually clear up when certolizumab pegol is stopped.

-- Try to avoid close contact with people who have severe active infections.
+- Try to avoid close contact with people you know have an infection.

 Effects on other treatments

-- You can carry on taking a non-steroidal anti-inflammatory drug (NSAID) or painkillers, if needed, unless your doctor advises otherwise.
+You can carry on taking non-steroidal anti-inflammatory drugs (NSAIDs) or painkillers if needed, unless your doctor advises otherwise.

 It’s best to discuss vaccinations with your healthcare team before starting certolizumab pegol.

-It’s usually recommended that people on certolizumab pegol avoid live vaccinations such as yellow fever.
-However, sometimes a live vaccine may be necessary (for example, rubella immunisation in women of childbearing age).
+It’s usually recommended that people on certolizumab pegol avoid live vaccines such as measles, mumps and rubella (MMR), chickenpox and yellow fever.
+But sometimes a live vaccine may be necessary, so you should discuss this with your rheumatology team.

 Having an operation

-Talk this over with your specialists.
-It’s likely you'll be advised to stop certolizumab pegol for a time before and after surgery.
+If you’re due to have an operation, talk to your surgeon and rheumatology team about taking your certolizumab pegol.
+It’s likely you will be advised to stop certolizumab pegol for a time before and after surgery.